2019 Bulgarian local elections: First round

 Following the first round on 27 October, the ruling GERB party remained Bulgaria's strongest political party.
 It won 90 localities in the first round, compared to 65 in the 2015 elections.
 Despite this increase, GERB's overall support had actually decreased, in what some political scientists described as an "erosion", a "serious challenge" for the party, and a "heavy hit".
 On the provincial level, the party obtained a plurality of Bulgaria's provinces, winning the mayoral elections on the first round in 8 regions, and qualifying for a runoff in all but three other regions.

 The Bulgarian Socialist Party won 35 localities in the first round and qualified for the runoff election in 50 more.
 The party is going to compete against GERB in a runoff election in 9 major cities, compared to the zero it had during the previous election.
 The party enjoyed a considerable overall increase in support, but still lagged behind GERB by a non-negligible margin.
 On the provincial level, while the party didn't win any mayoral positions in the first round, it qualified to the runoff election in 13 of Bulgaria's regions.

 The Movement for Rights and Freedoms won the Kardzhali mayoral election on the provincial level in the first round and qualified for the runoff in the Targovishte Province.

-IMRO – Bulgarian National Movement, the Union of Democratic Forces, the Bulgaria for Citizens Movement, the "Direct Democracy" movement and two Independent candidates didn't win any mayoral positions on the provincial level in the first round of the election, but qualified for one runoff election each.
+VMRO, the Union of Democratic Forces, the Bulgaria for Citizens Movement, the "Direct Democracy" movement and two Independent candidates didn't win any mayoral positions on the provincial level in the first round of the election, but qualified for one runoff election each.

 The nationwide electoral turnout was around 42%.